jmbhughes/flaregress/README.md

 Predict solar flare lightcurves from limited observations.

 ## Authors:
-J. Marcus Hughes
+- Dave Achyut
-Mahesh Parab
+- J. Marcus Hughes
-Dave Achyut
+- Mahesh Parab

 -- This project began as a course project for Graduate Machine Learning 2018 at the University of Colorado Boulder